50-state HOA reserve fund requirements: quick reference

 - Silent states have no specific reserve fund provisions in their HOA statutes

-Regardless of state law, all associations are subject to Fannie Mae’s reserve allocation requirement (currently 10%, rising to 15% effective August 3, 2026) if units are financed with conventional mortgages.
+Regardless of state law, all associations are subject to Fannie Mae’s reserve allocation requirement (currently 10%, rising to 15% for Full Review loan applications on or after January 4, 2027 under Lender Letter LL-2026-03) if units are financed with conventional mortgages.
+Note also that the Limited Review process for condo projects is retired as of August 3, 2026 — all condo loan applications must use Full Review from that date.

 Mandate States (Reserve Study Required)